Tennis-Alcaraz stops Zverev to set up semi-final of US Open champions | Sports-Games

 - United States

-World number one Carlos Alcaraz finished off a drained Alexander Zverev 6-3 6-2 6-4 on Wednesday to move into the U.S. Open semi-finals where he will take on Daniil Medvedev in an intriguing clash featuring the last two Flushing Meadows champions.
+Carlos Alcaraz will take on Daniil Medvedev in a U.S. Open semi-final featuring the last two Flushing Meadows champions after the world number one defeated a drained Alexander Zverev 6-3 6-2 6-4 on Wednesday.

-There were questions about how prepared Zverev would be to face the energetic Alcaraz after playing the longest match of the tournament - a near five-hour, five-set marathon in punishing conditions on Monday against Jannik Sinner.
-A U.S. Open finalist in 2020, Zverev showed up ready to fight but the tank emptied quickly, the 12th seed unable to keep pace as Alcaraz stepped on the gas to pull away for a straightforward win.
+There were questions about how prepared Zverev would be to face the energetic Alcaraz after playing the longest match of the tournament on Monday - a near five-hour, five-set marathon in punishing conditions against Jannik Sinner.
+And while the 2020 U.S. Open finalist showed up ready to fight his tank emptied quickly, the 12th seed unable to keep pace with Alcaraz as the defending champion stepped on the gas to pull away for a straightforward win.

+Alcaraz had only four break point chances throughout the entire contest but made each one of them count against a player starting to hit top gear again after an ankle injury last year.
+"I remember the last time I played him in Madrid," Alcaraz said of the clash in May when Zverev lost tamely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)